danielb2/slack-standup/README.md

        b) "// commented strings" are ignored but saved in the JSON

     3. Today to Yesterday:
-       a) When used daily, Today's lists are automattically appened to Yesterday's list
+       a) When used daily, Today's lists are automattically appended to Yesterday's list